24th Expeditionary Air Support Operations Squadron: Mobile aircraft control unit

 The squadron was redesignated the 630th Aircraft Control and Warning Squadron and activated at Alexandria Air Force Base, Louisiana when the 532d Tactical Control Group replaced the 157th Tactical Control Group, a Missouri Air National Guard unit that had been mobilized for the Korean War.
 The squadron replaced the 133d Aircraft Control and Warning Squadron.
 While at Alexandria, the squadron was attached to the 629th Aircraft Control and Warning Squadron.
 It moved to Camp Edwards, Massachusetts in January 1954 to join the 532d Group headquarters.
 At Camp Edwards, the 532d was transferred from Tactical Air Command to Air Defense Command (ADC) as the 532d Aircraft Control and Warning Group, Mobile.
 The group and squadron were inactivated before the end of the year.

 Shared FAA radar

 The squadron was redesignated the 630th Radar Squadron and activated at the Federal Aviation Administration's Houston Air Route Traffic Control Center in August 1972 as part of the Southern Air Defense System (SADS) In 1969, the inadequacy of the radar coverage to the south of the United States were dramatically illustrated when a Cuban Air Force MiG-17 went undetected before it landed at Homestead Air Force Base, Florida and two years later, an Antonov An-24 similarly arrived unannounced at New Orleans International Airport.
-As a result, ADC established SADS with the squadron operating a manual control center at the Houston ARTCC and added radars to supplement the existing Federal Aviation Administration coverage in the area, which were manned by the operating locations of the squadron.
+As a result, ADC established SADS with the squadron operating a manual control center at the Houston ARTCC and added radars to supplement the existing Federal Aviation Administration coverage in the area, which were staffed by the operating locations of the squadron.
 The squadron was inactivated at the end of 1977.